pagkly/Zed/Investopedia3/Form 1045 Application for Tentative Refund.md

 Form 1045: Application for Tentative Refund
 ## What Is Form 1045: Application for Tentative Refund?

-Form 1045: Application for Tentative Refund is an [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) form used by individuals, [estates](https://www.investopedia.com/terms/e/estate.asp), and trusts to apply for a quick tax refund.1
+Form 1045: Application for Tentative Refund is an [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp) (IRS) form used by individuals, [[estates]](https://www.investopedia.com/terms/e/estate.asp), and trusts to apply for a quick tax refund.1

-According to the [instructions for Form 1045](https://www.irs.gov/pub/irs-pdf/f1045.pdf), the basis for the refund request must be for one of four reasons:
+According to the [[instructions for Form 1045]](https://www.irs.gov/pub/irs-pdf/f1045.pdf), the basis for the refund request must be for one of four reasons:

--   The carryback of a [net operating loss](https://www.investopedia.com/terms/n/netoperatingloss.asp) (NOL)
+-   The carryback of a [[net operating loss]](https://www.investopedia.com/terms/n/netoperatingloss.asp) (NOL)
--   The carryback of an unused [general business credit](https://www.investopedia.com/terms/g/general-business-tax-credit.asp)
+-   The carryback of an unused [[general business credit]](https://www.investopedia.com/terms/g/general-business-tax-credit.asp)
 -   The carryback of a net section 1256 contracts loss
--   An overpayment of tax due to a claim of right adjustment under [section 1341](https://www.investopedia.com/terms/s/section-1341-credit.asp)(b)(1)1
+-   An overpayment of tax due to a claim of right adjustment under [[section 1341]](https://www.investopedia.com/terms/s/section-1341-credit.asp)(b)(1)1

 The instructions for Form 1045 spell out what qualifies as a loss.